SteveG/underthebar/README.md

 - requests
 - Font Awesome icons

+A username and password is required.
+If you don't log in to Hevy like this I've been told it can be generated with a password reset.

 ## To run it
 Execute the python file "underthebar.py" (Windows users can download latest pre-built [release](https://github.com/SteveG/underthebar/releases) and run that)
 - It should prompt you to log in to Hevy